State Library Victoria: 21st century

-The redevelopment included the creation of a number of exhibition spaces which opened between 2001 and 2003.
+A building redevelopment included the creation of a number of exhibition spaces which opened between 2001 and 2003.
 Some of these are used to house permanent exhibitions The Mirror of the World: Books and Ideas and The Changing Face of Victoria, as well as a display from the Pictures Collection in the Cowen Gallery.
 As a result of the redevelopment, State Library Victoria could now be considered one of the largest exhibiting libraries in the world.

+The now renamed La Trobe Reading Room reopened in 2003.
+Also in 2003, the final dome-side courtyards were enclosed and became the Arts Reading Room (now the Create Quarter) and Experimedia (now Pauline Gandell Children's Quarter).

-In February 2010, the southern wing of the library on Little Lonsdale Street was reopened as the Wheeler Centre, part of Melbourne's city of literature initiative.
+In February 2010, the southern wing of the library building on Little Lonsdale Street was reopened as the Wheeler Centre, part of Melbourne's city of literature initiative.

 In 2015 the Library embarked on a five-year, A$88.1 million redevelopment project, Vision 2020, to transform its public spaces, programs and facilities to better meet the changing needs of the community.
 On 29 April 2015 the Minister for Creative Industries Martin Foley announced that the 2015–16 State Budget would provide A$55.4 million towards the redevelopment of State Library Victoria, including the restoration of the Queen's Hall, the creation of a rooftop garden terrace, a dedicated children's and youth space, and the opening up 40 per cent more of the building to the public.
 In late 2017, the library's contribution of A$27 million from donations was eventually raised.
 In September 2018, the main Swanston Street entrance was temporarily closed and replaced by the newly refurbished Russell Street and La Trobe Street entrances.

 In December 2019 the Library officially completed its Vision 2020 redevelopment project.
 A huge amount of space left vacant for nearly 20 years was again open to the public.

+In 2024, the Library faced controversy for canceling online writing workshops aimed at teenagers, reportedly due to the host authors' pro-Palestine views in the Israel-Gaza war, despite the official reason being a "child and cultural safety review".